 To deliver the new mTBI POC, regulated health care professionals must complete the following steps:

-- Review all program materials available on the WSIB website.
+- Review all program materials and clinical resources available on the WSIB website.

 - Get an electronic billing number through Telus Health, if you do not already have one.